awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example-deployment-pkg.md

 # Sample Amazon S3 function code<a name="with-s3-example-deployment-pkg"></a>

-Sample code is available for the following languages\.
+The following sample code is available for the [Tutorial: Using AWS Lambda with Amazon S3](with-s3-example.md)\.

 **Topics**
 + [Node\.js 12\.x](#with-s3-example-deployment-pkg-nodejs)